loidsemus/ConfigLib/README.md

 }
 ```
 #### Adding comments
-You can add comments to a configuration class or a its field by using the `@Comment` annotation.
+You can add comments to a configuration class or its field by using the `@Comment` annotation.
-Class comments are saved at the beginning of a configuration file.
+Comment annotations on classes are saved at the beginning of a configuration file.

 ```java
 @Comment({"A", "", "B"})